AlekosIosifidis/advanced_image_search_tool/README.md

 -  transformers 4.9.1

 The code requires OpenPose to be installed.
 Refer to https://github.com/CMU-Perceptual-Computing-Lab/openpose for installation instructions.
+Nvidia CUDA (recommended version 10.1) should also be installed.

 The following models should also be installed from their respective repositories: